david-cattermole/mayaMatchMoveSolver/BUILD_WINDOWS.md

 Maya MatchMove Solver can be built on Microsoft Windows.

-On Windows the only tested build method is with `levmar` only; ATLAS and Intel MKL are untested.
+On Windows the only tested build method is with `levmar` only; ATLAS and Intel MKL methods are untested.

 # Download Archives